 The International Center sponsors the Intercultural Conversation Program (ICP).
-ICP is a one-semester volunteer program that matches Tufts (Medford / Somerville campus) English-speaking students and staff with first year international graduate students who want to practice their conversational English skills, learn more about US life and culture, and find their way around Tufts or the Boston area.
+ICP is a one-semester volunteer mentoring program that matches Tufts (Medford / Somerville campus) English-speaking students and staff with first year international graduate students who want to practice their conversational English skills, learn more about US life and culture, and find their way around Tufts or the Boston area.
 In this way, ICP assists new graduate students with the transition to Tufts.

 Partners are expected to contact each other to set up a regular meeting time (one hour per week during the fall semester).
 This is typically initiated by the mentor, but should eventually become a joint effort!